 We will schedule the frequency of your visits according to the recommendation of our doctors and hygienist to maintain optimal dental health.

-During your initial appointment, you will meet with Dr. Theroux and her assistant or one of our dental hygienists.
+During your initial appointment, you will meet with the dentist and his/her assistant or one of our dental hygienists.
 We will update your medical and dental history then examine your teeth and gums, screen you for oral cancer, take X-rays of your teeth as needed and complete a TMJ (temporomandibular or jaw joint) exam.
 After we review your dental profile, we will discuss a diagnosis and work up a treatment plan for you.
 We will discuss your options for treatment and payment and help you determine the best plan to fit your needs.
 During regular follow-up visits, we will examine your teeth and gums, screen you for oral cancer, clean your teeth and make plans for treatment as needed.
 We will discuss any pain or problems you may be experiencing and answer any questions you may have.

 Painless dentistry is a means of ensuring your total experience in our office is as stress-free and pain-free as possible.
 We will discuss treatment options that may require no local anesthetic and, whenever possible, alleviate pain by the means most comfortable to you.

 Please call our office as soon as you determine that you have a dental emergency.
 We will attempt to work current patients into our schedule if you have a dental emergency during regular business hours.
 After hours, over the weekend, and during holidays, please call our office for our emergency contact number.